viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\bd_dma.png" width="730">

 Connect S_AXIS_S2MM of AXI DMA with the m_axis of the stream_tlaster module.
 Run Connection Automation which Vivado offers now.
-Set all clock sources to the Clocking Wizard (/clk_wiz_0/clk_out1).
+Make sure to set all clock sources to the Clocking Wizard (/clk_wiz_0/clk_out1).

 The automation connected the AXI DMA AXI-Lite interface to the Zynq PS via the existing AXI Interconnect.
 It created a new AXI Interconnect and used it to connect the DMA AXI master interface to the S_AXI_HP0 of Zynq PS.
 Also, the resets and clocks were connected accordingly.